-We advise parents of children with special educational needs to discuss their child's requirements with the school before they sit our entrance exam so that we can make adequate provision for them.
+The School advises parents of children with special educational needs to discuss their child's requirements with the school before they sit our entrance exam so that the school can make adequate provision for them.
 Parents should provide a copy of an Educational Psychologist's report or a medical report to support their request, for example for extra time or other special arrangements.
 The prep/primary school is asked for a letter confirming that access arrangements are the pupil's normal way of working in accordance with JCQ guidelines.

-In the case of SEND pupils coming to FHS, the Head of Learning Enhancement and the Head of Year should receive relevant information via the Registrar either from the previous school or directly from the pupil's parents.
+In the case of SEND pupils coming to FHS (Regent's Park), the Head of Learning Enhancement and the Head of Year should receive relevant information via the Registrar either from the previous school or directly from the pupil's parents.
 With parental permission, this information will be disseminated to staff and, if appropriate, the pupil will be included on the SEN Register.